 Treatment for Simple UTIs

-Acute uncomplicated UTI is mostly managed in the outpatient setting.
-In fact, women with typical symptoms of acute cystitis can be prescribed antibiotic therapy over the telephone.[21]
-A urine culture is recommended when possible to optimize antibiotic therapy in cases of initial treatment failure and high-risk patients.
-The decision for hospitalization should be taken on a case-by-case basis.
-Most patients with persistent fever, pain, inability to take oral medicines, or poor medication adherence should be managed inpatient.
+Acute uncomplicated UTIs are primarily managed in the outpatient setting.[6]
+Women with typical symptoms of acute cystitis can be prescribed antibiotic therapy through telehealth.[25]
+A urine culture is recommended to optimize antibiotic therapy in cases of initial treatment failure and high-risk patients.
+The decision to hospitalize is based on the case.
+Most patients with persistent fever, pain, inability to take oral medicines or poor medication adherence should be managed inpatient.

 Management of simple cystitis is relatively straightforward.
 Urine cultures should be obtained before initiating therapy:

-- For patients who have been treated for cystitis in the past 3 months, urine culture and susceptibility testing should be obtained to guide antibiotic therapy due to the increased risk of antibiotic resistance.
+- For patients treated for cystitis in the past 3 months, urine culture and susceptibility testing should be obtained to guide antibiotic therapy due to the increased risk of antibiotic resistance.

-- Patients presenting with complicated cystitis or pyelonephritis should also have urine cultures prior to initiating empiric antibiotics.
+- Patients with complicated cystitis or pyelonephritis should also have urine cultures before initiating empiric antibiotics.

 - Nitrofurantoin 100 mg twice daily orally for 5 to 7 days.
-It should be avoided in suspected pyelonephritis (due to poor tissue penetration) or if creatinine clearance is <30 mL/min.
+The antibiotics should be avoided in suspected pyelonephritis (due to poor tissue penetration) or if creatinine clearance is less than 30 mL/min.

-- Trimethoprim-sulfamethoxazole 160/800 mg twice daily orally for three days.
-It should be avoided if the local resistance rate exceeds 20%.
+- Trimethoprim-sulfamethoxazole 160/800 mg twice daily orally for 3 days.
+The antibiotic should be avoided if the local resistance rate exceeds 20%.

-- Fosfomycin, as a single oral dose of 3 grams.
+- Fosfomycin should be taken as a single oral dose of 3 g.

-- Pivmecillinam.
-Not available in the US, but it is available in Europe and is the agent of choice for UTIs in Nordic countries.
-Avoid this agent in suspected pyelonephritis due to poor tissue penetration.[22]
+- Pivmecillinam (not available in the US but commonly prescribed in Europe) is the agent of choice for UTIs in Nordic countries.
+Avoid this agent if pyelonephritis is suspected due to poor tissue penetration.[26]

-If the above options cannot be used, oral beta-lactams are the next best choice.
-Amoxicillin-clavulanate 500 mg twice daily, cefdinir (300 mg twice daily), cefadroxil (500 mg twice daily), and cefpodoxime (100 mg twice daily) are each given for five to seven days.
-Ampicillin or amoxicillin should be avoided due to high rates of resistance.[23][24]
-If the beta-lactams cannot be used, fluoroquinolones such as levofloxacin (250 to 500 mg daily), ciprofloxacin (250 to500 mg twice daily), or norfloxacin (400 mg twice daily), for three days, are good alternatives.
-Fluoroquinolones are contraindicated in pregnancy and should be avoided where possible to minimize the development of quinolone resistance.
+Oral β-lactams are the next best choice if the above options cannot be prescribed.
+Amoxicillin-clavulanate 500 mg twice daily, cefdinir 300 mg twice daily, cefadroxil 500 mg twice daily, and cefpodoxime 100 mg twice daily are each given for 5 to 7 days.
+Ampicillin or amoxicillin should be avoided due to high rates of resistance.[27][28]
+If the β-lactams cannot be used, fluoroquinolones such as levofloxacin 250 to 500 mg daily, ciprofloxacin 250 to 500 mg twice daily, or norfloxacin 400 mg twice daily for 3 days are alternatives.
+Fluoroquinolones are contraindicated in pregnancy and avoided when possible to minimize the development of quinolone resistance.

-For inpatient management of patients with risk factors for multi-drug resistant (MDR) pathogen infection, carbapenems (imipenem 500 mg intravenously (IV) six-hourly, or meropenem 1 gram IV eight-hourly, or doripenem 500 mg eight hourly) are used.
-If no risk factors for MDR are present, ceftriaxone (1 gram IV daily) or piperacillin-tazobactam (3.375 grams IV every six hours) can be used.
-Fluoroquinolones (ciprofloxacin or levofloxacin), both oral and parenteral, are also good alternatives.
-For critically ill patients, carbapenems (as above) along with vancomycin are typically used.
-Aminoglycosides may also be used selectively, depending on urine culture and sensitivity results as well as local antibiotic susceptibility patterns.
+To manage inpatient risk factors for multi-drug resistant (MDR) pathogen infection, carbapenems (imipenem 500 mg IV q6, meropenem 1 g intravenously [IV] q8, or doripenem 500 mg q8 are used).
+If no risk factors for MDR are present, ceftriaxone 1 gram IV daily or piperacillin-tazobactam 3.375 grams IV q6 are prescribed.
+Fluoroquinolones (ciprofloxacin or levofloxacin), both oral and parenteral, are also alternatives.
+Carbapenems (as above) and vancomycin are typically prescribed for critically ill patients.
+Aminoglycosides may also be prescribed selectively, depending on urine culture, sensitivity results, and local antibiotic susceptibility patterns.

-Symptoms should respond to antibiotic therapy within 48 hours of initiation of therapy.
+Symptoms should respond to antibiotic therapy within 48 hours of initiation.
 If no improvement is noticed within the first 48 hours after starting therapy, a repeat urine culture should be obtained along with urologic imaging to rule out complications such as an obstructing urinary stone, hydronephrosis, urinary retention, renal abscess, or pyelonephritis.

 Treatment for Recurrent UTIs